cslavenc/isaqb-foundation-summary/docs/designing-software-architectures.md

     - **Architectural styles for asynchronous or distributed systems**: In distributed systems, subsystems have to communicate with each other. **Brokers** allow for an easy data exchange (messages) between two (micro-) services (Kafka, RabbitMQ). **Service-oriented architectures (SOA)** decomposes a complex system into several smaller subsystems that perform an independent function and communicate with other systems.
 Microservices go one step lower, where a system is divided into multiple smaller microservices that all perform a separate function to fulfill a common goal.
 Thus, a SOA is concerned with an enterprise-wide level, while microservices are concerned with software- / system-wide levels.
-    - **Other architectural patterns and styles**: Other design patterns include adapters, proxies, observers, decorators, facades, brides, states, mediators as well as creational design patterns.
+    - **Other architectural patterns and styles**: Other design patterns include adapters, proxies, observers, decorators, facades, bridges, states, mediators as well as creational design patterns.
     - **Important sources for architectural patterns**:
       [Design patterns by the Gang of Four](https://springframework.guru/gang-of-four-design-patterns/) etc.